 Increasing your horse’s workload, competition season and travelling long distances generates a greater amount of stress on the delicate structures of the leg.
 During this time, the ligaments, tendons, muscles and connective tissue are at increased risk of strain or injury.
 Implementing a leg management programme involving rest and care will allow the legs to recuperate and reduce recovery time following exercise bouts.

-Kelato’s SwellDOWN contains a special mixture of montmorillonite clay and unique ingredients have a cooling effect on injuries often caused by hard knocks or jarring.
+SwellDOWN is a special mixture of montmorillonite clay and unique ingredients that has a cooling effect on injuries often caused by hard knocks or jarring.
 The clay, used as a poultice, draws out heat and reduces swelling commonly generated at damaged sites to aid a more rapid recovery.
 It is fast, effective and an excellent tightener around knees, ankles and tendons.

-Kelato’s BiotinMAX CONCENTRATE is an ultra-concentrated biotin supplement to support horses with poor hoof quality.
+BiotinMAX CONCENTRATE is an ultra-concentrated biotin supplement to support horses with poor hoof quality.
 BiotinMAX CONCENTRATE supplies biotin at levels shown by scientific studies to improve hoof strength and integrity.
-Researchers have found normal blood levels of biotin in horses with poor quality hoof horn, so unhealthy hooves are not a result of deficiency.
-However, despite normal blood levels horses responded to megadoses of biotin given orally.
-Research has indicated that supplementation with 20mg of biotin per day for at least nine months decreased the incidence of hoof cracks, less crumbling of the hoof horn, and greater tensile strength.
-Remember, you can only try to encourage better growth from the coronary band down and BiotinMAX CONCENTRATE will help to improve the growth of the new hoof horn, not the existing hoof.
+Research has indicated that supplementation with 20mg of biotin per day for at least nine months decreases the incidence of hoof cracks, less crumbling of the hoof horn, and greater tensile strength.
+Remember, you can only try to encourage better growth from the coronary band down and BiotinMAX CONCENTRATE will help to improve the growth of the new hoof horn.

-Kelato’s HoofPRIME is a dressing formulated to penetrate the hoof wall and provide nourishment to the inner and outer structures of the hoof wall, ensuring that strength and flexibility are maintained.
-The oils act as a water barrier to help prevent the hoof absorbing too much water during wet conditions, as well as maintaining strength and flexibility.
-The anti-bacterial and anti-fungal properties of HoofPRIME also help to reduce the risk of infection.
+HoofPRIME is a dressing formulated to penetrate the hoof wall and provide nourishment to the inner and outer structures of the hoof wall, ensuring that strength and flexibility are maintained.
 HoofPRIME only needs to be applied every second day – cut your costs and time in half!